evkx/evkx.github.io/content/models/byd/sealion_7/sealion_7_excellence/_index.md

 ## Exterior

 The BYD Sealion 7 Excellence, with dimensions of 4830 mm in length, 1875 mm in width, and 1620 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-The BYD Sealion 7 Excellence is available in a total of 6 solid paint colors.
+The BYD Sealion 7 Excellence is available in a total of 4 paint colors, including both solid and metallic options.

 You can select from multiple wheel designs, all available in the same size, on the BYD Sealion 7 Excellence, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: